 Rather than dwell on past relationships, perhaps we can try a healthier approach, as part of our inner revolution.

-As the old year comes to a close, lets celebrate our past loves, our past friends, and our past relationships.
+As you move forward, into your best life, celebrate your past loves, your past friends, and your past relationships.
 Grab a journal or a piece of paper, and make a list of those relationships that have come to an end, for whatever reason.
 Once you have a list of people, think about them.
 Think about their great qualities, as well as their not so nice attributes.
 You can even write them down, if you are so inspired.

 Now, once you have made a list, and mentally celebrated each person on it, say good-bye.
 Say it out loud.
 Even if the relationship didn't end on a good note.
 Even if you have decided that the person no longer serves any purpose in your life.
 Whatever the reason.
 You know when things are done.
 Don't deny or reject the idea.
 Accept the fact that everything always changes.